vyuldashev/laravel-queue-rabbitmq/README.md

     // ...
 ],
 ```

 ### Use your own RabbitMQJob class
 Sometimes you have to work with messages published by another application.
-Those messages probably won't respect the laravel QueueApi payload schema.
+Those messages probably won't respect Laravel's job payload schema.
-The problem with these messages is that, laravel workers won't be able to determine the actual job or class to execute.
+The problem with these messages is that, Laravel workers won't be able to determine the actual job or class to execute.

-You can extend the build-in `RabbitMQJob::class` and within the queue connection config, you can add your own class.
+You can extend the build-in `RabbitMQJob::class` and within the queue connection config, you can define your own class.
 When you specify an `job` key in the config, with your own class name, every message retrieved from the broker will get wrapped by your own class.

 An example for the config:

 ```php
 'connections' => [
     // ...